cliffano/buildlight/README.md

 BuildLight is a node.js library for [Delcom USB Visual Indicator](http://www.delcomproducts.com/products_usblmp.asp).

 This is handy when you want to control Delcom build light device from node.js .
-It currently only supports Linux platform via usbled.
-Contributions for Windows and OS X are welcome.
+It currently only supports Linux platform via usbled and OS X via usbhid.
+Contributions for Windows are welcome.

 Installation
 ------------

     npm install buildlight

 Usage
 -----